Seymour Schwartzman: Biography

 Although he primarily performed at New York City Opera, Schwartzman also made regular appearances with the Philadelphia Grand Opera Company between 1969 and 1973, singing Alfio in Cavalleria rusticana, Valentin in Faust, David in L'Amico Fritz, Sharpless in Madame Butterfly, High Priest of Dagon in Samson et Dalila, and Giorgio Germont in La traviata.
 His performances with other opera companies included the Grand Théâtre de Genève where he sang Amonasro in Aida opposite Virginia Zeani in 1969; San Diego Opera where he sang Giorgio Germont in 1970; and Fort Worth Opera where he sang Renato in Un ballo in maschera opposite Plácido Domingo in 1970.

 Schwartzman's appearances on the concert stage often centered on the performance of music by Jewish composers.
 He sang Ernest Bloch's Sacred Service at the Grant Park Concerts in Chicago and the Philharmonic Hall in New York in 1967 and appeared at Mexico City's Palacio de Bellas Artes for the Festival of Jewish Music (Festival de Música Judía) in 1969 and 1972.
 His 1973 performance in Sholom Secunda's oratorio Yizkor with Richard Tucker (tenor), Bianca Sauler (soprano), and Howard da Silva (narrator) was broadcast by the ABC television network to mark the 30th anniversary of the destruction of the Warsaw Ghetto.

 After his retirement from the opera stage Schwartzman returned to the cantorate, while giving occasional concerts.
-He became the cantor at Temple Beth Sholom in Roslyn Heights, New York, in 1978 and served there for the next ten years.
+He became the cantor at Temple Beth Sholom in East Hills, New York, in 1978 and served there for the next ten years.
 In 1988, he and his family moved to Florida where he was appointed cantor at Temple Kol Ami in Plantation, a post he held until his retirement in 1995.
 During his time at Kol Ami he produced, directed, and starred in several shows at the synagogue, including Fiddler on the Roof and Milk and Honey.